pfheatwole/thesis/source/paraglider_components.rst

   some fixed position along the chord:

 .. figure:: figures/paraglider/geometry/airfoil/deflected_airfoil_hinge.*
-   :name: deflection_airfoil_hinge
+   :name: deflected_airfoil_hinge

-   Deflection angle relative to a fixed hinge point.
+   Deflection as a rotation of a rigid flap about a fixed hinge point.

 * This definition is troublesome for a flexible wing, since there is no fixed hinge point; the deflection occurs as a variable arc between the trailing